thecae/CorporateClashBot/README.md

 * **Street** - Displays information about a specific street.

 ### Changelog
+* **1.2.0** (*26MAY*)
+  * Added `/department` command to get information about a department.
+  * Biggest drawback is that Discord embeds have a limit of 25 fields per embeds and lawbots have more than 25 types of cogs.
+This probably will soon affect the other types when they receive their "overclocked" updates.
+  * Added aliases to some of the longer commands to make them easier.
 * **1.1.0** (*23MAY*)
   * Added `/hq` to get information about headquarters.
 Not much information here, but might add some more in the future.
   * Removed the `commands.on_ready()` function in each cog.
 It's no longer necessary now that the CLI is remote.